Affinization of $q$-oscillator representations of $U_q(\mathfrak{gl}_n)$

 Note that $V^\la$ is not finite-dimensional.
 Instead, $V^\la$ belongs to the parabolic BGG category for $\gl_n$ with respect to the maximal Levi sublagebra $\mf{l}$ since $\varpi_\la$ is $\mf{l}$-dominant, that is, $\lang \varpi_\la,\alpha_i^\vee\rang\in\Z_+$ for $i\in I\setminus\{0,r\}$, but not $\gl_n$-dominant since $\lang \varpi_\la, \alpha^\vee_r\rang <0$.

-The irreducible representation $V^\la$ is of special importance, which has been studied in connection with unitary representations of Lie groups (see for example \cite{EHW,H,HTW,KV} and references therein).
-They also satisfy a nice duality with the finite-dimensional representations of $GL_\ell$ as follows. \begin{thm} Let $W=\bigoplus_{l\in\Z}V^{(l)}$.
+The irreducible representation $V^\la$ is of special importance, which has been studied in connection with unitary representations of Lie groups.
+They also satisfy a nice duality with the finite-dimensional representations of $GL_\ell$ as follows (see \cite{EHW,H,HTW,KV} and references therein for more details). \begin{thm}[{\cite{H}}] Let $W=\bigoplus_{l\in\Z}V^{(l)}$.
 There exists an action of $GL_\ell$ on $W^{\ot \ell}$ $(\ell\ge 1)$ which commutes with the action of $\mathfrak{gl}_n$ and gives the following multiplicity-free decomposition as a $(\gl_n,GL_\ell)$-module:

 \end{thm} 2mm